Project Literacy offers a variety of programs in addition to confidential one-on-one tutoring.

 Here’s the breakdown of our Book Buds schedule:

-• We are meeting on Tuesday mornings at 11:00 and will meet until March 31st.
+• We are meeting on Tuesday mornings at 11:00 and will meet until May 26th.

-Project Literacy has an upcoming Conversational Spanish class for people who are interested in learning to speak Spanish and leaning about Latin American cultures.
+Project Literacy has an upcoming Conversational Spanish class for people who are interested in learning to speak Spanish and learning about Latin American cultures.
 The class meets May 5, 12, 19, and 26 at 5:30 PM at the Danville Public Library.
 Please email Project Literacy at prolit2day@gmail.com.
 The class is limited to 20 participants.

 Join us for a Silent Supper, a chance to practice your American Sign Language skills with the deaf community!
 We meet each month at a local restaurant.
 This month, we’re meeting at Olive Garden.
 All are welcome, but you do need to register.
 Email us at prolit2day@gmail.com.